ink & colour on paper

-At the same time, Wesley continued to be inspired by Western art.
+At the same time, Tongson continued to be inspired by Western art.
 Indeed, the strong colours in his work may have been directly influenced by his studies of Western art.
 In particular he admired cubism for the way in which it brought volume into painting, and among Western painters he clearly favoured Picasso, whose creativity he revered.

 Tongson's work was shown to acclaim at solo exhibitions in Hong Kong, the United Kingdom and the United States throughout the 1990s and at the group shows "New Trends - Art Hong Kong" in 1994 and "Art Asia" in 1995.

-Wesley continued to form his own style of Chinese landscape art and to break from the traditional forms of Chinese landscape painting.
+Tongson continued to form his own style of Chinese landscape art and to break from the traditional forms of Chinese landscape painting.
 From the late 1990s onwards, he explored ways of integrating his splash ink methods with traditional Chinese brushstroke techniques.
-Beginning in 2001, he also experimented with finger painting.
-He may well have used his fingers to subtly manipulate ink in his splash ink landscapes before then but, over the next decade, he worked increasingly with fingers and nails.
+Beginning in 2001, he also started to experiment with finger painting.
 By 2009, he had virtually ceased using brushes, working primarily with his fingers, hands and nails to create emotionally communicative and powerful pieces, a hallmark of his mature period.

-Throughout his all-too-brief, intensely experienced life, Wesley was challenged by schizophrenia, countering this condition through his art.
+Throughout his all-too-brief, intensely experienced life, Tongson was challenged by schizophrenia, countering this condition through his art.
 This constant creative tension, a source of true happiness for him, left us with a unique artistic legacy that realized a tranquil, enlightened, unspoiled natural world in stark contrast to the private, difficult world in which he lived.
 His work is in collections including the Hong Kong Museum of Art, M+ Museum for Visual Culture and MK Lau Collection in Hong Kong, USC Pacific Asia Museum in United States as well as numerous public and private collections worldwide.

 Tongson left this world on 16th July, 2012.